 Human augmentation is the use of technology to enhance a person’s cognitive and physical experiences.

 Physical augmentation changes an inherent physical capability by implanting or hosting a technology within or on the body.
 For example, the automotive or mining industries use wearables to improve worker safety.
 In other industries, such as retail and travel, wearables are used to increase worker productivity.

 Physical augmentation falls into four main categories: Sensory augmentation (hearing, vision, perception), appendage and biological function augmentation (exoskeletons, prosthetics), brain augmentation (implants to treat seizures) and genetic augmentation (somatic gene and cell therapy).

 Cognitive augmentation enhances a human’s ability to think and make better decisions, for example, exploiting information and applications to enhance learning or new experiences.
 Cognitive augmentation also includes some technology in the brain augmentation category as they are physical implants that deal with cognitive reasoning.

 Human augmentation carries a range of cultural and ethical implications.
 For example, using CRISPR technologies to augment genes has significant ethical implications.

 Trend No. 5: Transparency and traceability

 The evolution of technology is creating a trust crisis.
-As consumers become more aware of how is being collected and used, organizations are also recognizing the increasing liability of storing and gathering the data.
+As consumers become more aware of how their data is being collected and used, organizations are also recognizing the increasing liability of storing and gathering the data.